lightaprs/LightTracker-1.1/README.md

 It is able to report location, altitude, temperature and pressure to the internet (LoRaWAN networks such as Helium and TTN) or direct to another LoRa radio module with a solar panel/super capacitors or just 3xAAA batteries.
 Because LightTracker is open source you can add your own custom sensors via I2C pins.

-LightTracker 1.1 will be available on https://shop.qrp-labs.com/lora for order soon.
+LightTracker 1.1 is available on https://shop.qrp-labs.com/lora/LightTracker_1_1_868 for order.

 <img src="images/light_tracker_1_1-front_back.jpg" width="600">